tchangkiat/aws-cdk-stacks/README.md

 ## Testing the network connectivity

 1. Connect to `egress-vpc-demo-instance` and `egress-vpc-demo-instance-2` using Session Manager.
-If you encounter the error `Unable to start command: failed to start pty since RunAs user ssm-user does not exist`, ensure that the `Run As` config is `ec2-user` instead of `ssm-user`.
+If you encounter the error `Unable to start command: failed to start pty since RunAs user ssm-user does not exist`, ensure that the `Run As` configuration in Session Manager > Preferences is `ec2-user`.

 2. Use `ifconfig` in the instances to retrieve the private IP addresses